This two-day trip took us to some beautiful places we haven't seen

 We passed scenic Kenney Reservoir, which pleasantly surprised me because

 We stopped again in Rangely to switch drivers, get something to eat, let

 Cody eat supper, etc. Jim drove the rest of the way to Vernal.

-The road was better here but the scenery wasn’t – oil rigs, gas pipes,
+The scenery wasn’t as nice here – oil rigs, gas pipes,

 brown rangeland, brown mesas.
 We could see a storm to the northwest but

 In Dinosaur I wanted to go east on US 40 just a bit to see the Dinosaur

 National Monument visitor center.
 We thought it was closer to the junction of CO 64 and

 US 40 but it's two miles east.
 When we didn’t see it after a mile, we turned around and I

 went into the welcome center at that intersection instead.